BillZito/vehicle-detection/README.md

 get_hog_features(): Given the inputed number of orientations, number of pixels per cell, and numbers of cells per block (for block normalization), the hog features are taken and returned.
 Optionally, visualization is returned for visual testing.

 Number of orientations, pixels per cell, and numbers of cells per block were all experimented with.
-Training accuracy was not significantly affected from changes, so the values were left at their defaults.
+Training accuracy was not significantly affected from changes, so the values were left at their original starting values.

 Optionally, use a histogram of colors with color_hist() and a feature vector of the colors themselves with bin_spatial() for training the SVC.
 Given that these add time to model training and did not significantly affect training scores, they are not used in the final product.

 extract_features(): Converts to the desired color spectrum and puts the hog_features and any other feature vectors together (no other feature vectors used in final product).

 Through experimentation with YCrCb, YUV, HLS, HSV, and RGB color spectrums, the YCrCb was found to be optimal for training the SVC (all three color channels).
-This is interesting since the Y channel appears to have significant differences between cars and non-cars, whereas the Cr and Cb seem to carry little value, but using their channels does improve training accuracy.
+This is interesting since the Y channel appears to have significant differences between cars and non-cars, whereas the Cr and Cb seem to carry little value, but using all three channels does improve training accuracy over just the Y channel.

 ###2.
 Normalize features, randomize, and train a Linear SVM classifier